gramineproject/gramine/CODE_OF_CONDUCT.rst

 Community Impact Guidelines were inspired by `Mozilla's code of conduct enforcement ladder <https://github.com/mozilla/diversity>`__.

-Enforcement was partially inspired by the `PostgreSQL Code of Conduct
+Enforcement chapter was partially inspired by the `PostgreSQL Code of Conduct
 <https://www.postgresql.org/about/policies/coc/>`__.